wuf0312/ship-detection/README.md

       demo_cascade_2.caffemodel.)

       (Notice: The two models for ship detection are both large than 100M, and in our previous version of code, it seem that the models were
       not uploaded correctly since such files exceed GitHub's file size limit of 100.00 MB.
-In this verison of code, you can do as shown above to get the models for detection.)
+In this verison of code, you can do as shown as
+      above to get the models for detection.)